Christine Schewe • January 22, 2026

 When it works, it creates clarity, traction, and stability.
 When it does not, the whole business feels it through mixed priorities, team confusion, and leadership friction.

 In this conversation, Jami and Andrew unpack that relationship from experience.
-Andrew has sat in both seats, first as an integrator inside another business, then later as the visionary at Wonder searching for the right integrator for his own company.
+Jami has sat in both seats, first as an integrator inside another business, then later as the visionary at Wonder searching for the right integrator for his own company.

 That makes this discussion practical.
 It is not about theory.
 It is about what actually makes the visionary/integrator relationship work.